 The lines come completely prepared (except for the split shot which you will have to affix yourself).
 However, I do think you might want to shorten one of the lines for fishing in a smaller stream with the rod at its shorter length.
 The package says the rigs are intended for a 4.5m rod, but the complete line is a full 4.7m long.

 Most of the literature I have seen on keiryu fishing and keiryu lines suggests the total line length, rod tip to hook, is generally shorter than the rod length.
 For my own fishing I have certainly found that a line a bit shorter than the rod produces better drifts.
 I believe the rigs are definitely long enough for a 5.4m rod and are longer than I would want when the rod is at its shorter 4.9m length.

 It seems everyone first starts fishing with bait, then moves to spinning gear and many then go on to flies.
-In a sense, the Keiryu Starter Kit brings people full circle.
+In a sense, keiryu fishing brings people full circle.
 (And a large number of the people who have gone full circle have written in to thank me for it.)

 A large measure of the popularity of tenkara is because it is simpler than fly fishing.
 Once you learn to set your markers to control your depth, Keiryu fishing is even simpler.

 I find it to be a very pleasant and extremely effective way to fish.
 And just as I've found that I catch more fish with tenkara than I did with a fly rod and reel, I catch more with keiryu than I do with tenkara.